 The birds likely represent one’s untamed, wild thoughts and impulses.
 The scenes might also remind one to not let their ba stray too far away from their mummy.

-WILD BULLS: While bulls were tied up and sacrificed during various Egyptian rituals.
+WILD BULLS: Wild bulls were indeed tied up and sacrificed during various Egyptian rituals.
 But their frequent portrayal in tombs likely had a double meaning.

 Bulls probably represented untamed energy, particularly of the sexual variety.
 Attaining mastery over one’s primal instincts and urges is emphasized by all major religions.